Wandalen/wMathModels/doc/eng/tutorial/Introduction.md

 /* log : Sphere contains point : true */
 ```

-In 3D case a sphere is described by 4 scalars.
+In the 3D case, a sphere is described by 4 scalars.

 ```js
 var sphere4d = [ 3, 3, 3, 3, 5 ];